 Using Canadian dollars means opting for Interac e-transfers to get started right away, or using online bill payments or bank wire transfers if you’re willing to wait a few business days and wish to deposit a large amount in one payment.

 Step 4: Buy or Sell Bitcoin Cash

 Keep in mind that the currency symbols for Bitcoin and Bitcoin Cash are very similar.
 Bitcoin goes by BTC and Bitcoin Cash is BCH.

-The fastest way to buy Bitcoin Cash coins is to create a market order.
+The fastest way to buy Bitcoin Cash coins is to create an instant market order.
 A market order is in order to buy or sell a given cryptocurrency at whatever the current market price is.
 Since Bitcoin Cash is one of the top cryptocurrencies in the world according to market capitalization, buying and selling Bitcoin Cash at a high volume shouldn’t be an issue for most novice and retail investors.

 Those wishing to purchase Bitcoin Cash at a specific price can use a limit order.
 Limit orders only trigger when the given price defined by the user is matched by the current conditions of the market.

 Either way, using Netcoins is an easy and secure way for Canadians to get their hands on some Bitcoin Cash.
 Now that you know a little bit about the project and understand how to buy it, feel free to dive deeper into the Bitcoin rabbit hole by going beyond the world’s most valuable cryptocurrency and exploring it’s most promising competition – Bitcoin Cash.